Ruddy crake

 The ruddy crake (Laterallus ruber) is a bird in the rail family, Rallidae.
-Other names the Ruddy Crake is known by are “Red Rail”, “Rudy Rail” and “Red Crake”.
+Other names the ruddy crake is known by are "red rail", "ruddy rail" and "red crake".

 Description

 The ruddy crake can be identified by its ruddy plumage that can vary in shade and gray head with dark brown wings and tail.
 It is mostly bright chestnut in colour with a paler chin and belly, blackish crown and dark grey ear-coverts.
 Ruddy crakes are about the size of a sparrow.
 It is a small crake, 14–16.5 cm in length.
 Immature ruddy crakes tend to show discoloration on their midline or nape, such as a pale midline or chestnut colored nape.
 The bill is black, the iris is red and the legs and feet are olive-green.
 This distinct characteristic of yellow green legs, differentiating it from other small birds.
 The ruddy crake has a short black conical bill, and it has wide spread feet specifically adapted for wet habitats.
 Female ruddy crakes are more drab than males, and the males have rusty red plumage on the breast.